r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

     i In index: 1.
     Caused by error in `check_all_characters()`:
     !
-Item 2 in section 1 in reference is empty. i Either delete the empty line or add a function name in '_pkgdown.yml'.
+Item 2 in section 1 is empty.
+    x Delete the empty line or add function name to reference in '_pkgdown.yml'.

 # errors well when a content entry is not a character